novnc/websockify/README.md

 * Mini-webserver: websockify can detect and respond to normal web requests on the same port as the WebSockets proxy and Flash security policy.
-This functionality is activate with the `--web DIR` option where DIR is the root of the web directory to serve.
+This functionality is activated with the `--web DIR` option where DIR is the root of the web directory to serve.

 * Wrap a program: see the "Wrap a Program" section below.

+* Log files: websockify can save all logging information in a file.
+  This functionality is activated with the `--log-file FILE` option where FILE is the file where the logs should be saved.

 ### Implementations of websockify